SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_examples/DOM_GetDifferences.md

 |OfFieldDescriptor(\<FieldDescriptorID\>) | FieldValueDifferences | Returns the differences on a certain FieldDescriptor|
 |OfSectionDefinition(\<SectionDefinitionID\>) | FieldValueDifferences | Returns the differences within a certain SectionDefinition|

-These methods can be chained to create the specific conditions to get your desired differences.
+These methods can be chained to create specific conditions to get your desired differences.

 For example to get all differences that where updates in a certain section: